envato-archive/lumberg/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so we don't break it in a future version unintentionally.
 * Commit, do not mess with Rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+  (if you want to have your own version, that is fine but bump version in a commit by itself we can ignore when we pull)
-* Send me a pull request.
+* Send us a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2012-2014 Site5.com.
+Copyright (c) 2015 WWWH, LLC.
 See LICENSE for details.